 Important Parameters To Track Your Field Team Activities

-Average Time Spent per Store: A derivative of the above metrics the Average Time Spent per Store which is simply Average Store Hours divided by number of stores visited.
-A very high value of this metrics means team or a person is not making enough visits and a low value means vice versa.
+The Average Time Spent per Store is a derivative of the above metric, which is simply Average Store Hours divided by the number of stores visited.
+A very high value of this metric means the team or a person is not making enough visits, and a low value means vice versa.

-Average KM Travelled per Hour: As travelling is must in any field job, a field employee has to spend Travel Hours which is Market Hours minus Store Hours.
-But, indiscipline comes when the person is not travelling enough during these travel hours.
-That is why it is important to measure Average KM Travelled per Hour which can be derived easily if the GPS coordinates are capture for each outlet visit and then using Google APIs, distance between the outlets are calculated.
+As traveling is a must in any field job, a field employee has to spend Travel Hours, which is Market Hours minus Store Hours.
+However, indiscipline comes into play when the person is not traveling enough during these travel hours.
+That is why it is important to measure Average KM Travelled per Hour, which can be derived easily if the GPS coordinates are captured for each outlet visit, and then using Google APIs, the distance between the outlets is calculated.

 It is necessary to calculate all these metrics at the most granular level (i.e., for each employee and for each day) and then roll them up to the organizational or geographical hierarchy so that all stakeholders at different levels of the company get visibility of these KPI parameters first at a summary level and then they can drill down to the extent they want to.

 To learn more about Assistive's Field First features, visit this page.